How to Get to Luxor from Cairo

 Nile Cruise| ©Ana Paula Hirama

-The most luxurious way to travel from Cairo to Luxor is a Nile cruise.
-More than a means of transportation, it is a way of harking back to the early days of tourism in Egypt, when European travelers explored the country by boat.
-This Nile cruise takes 12 days (including sightseeing days in both Cairo and Luxor).
+The most luxurious way to travel from Cairo to Luxor is to book a Nile cruise along this route.
+More than a means of transportation, it is a way to harken back to the early days of tourism in Egypt, when European travelers explored the country by boat.

-This is a hassle-free all-in-one sightseeing tour and transportation with an elegant touch, stopping at all the important historical sites, such as Tell El Amarna and Abydos.
+This is a hassle-free all-in-one sightseeing and transportation tour with an elegant touch, stopping at all the important historical sites, such as Tell El Amarna and Abydos.
 Only a few larger Nile cruise operators, such as Mövenpick, operate this route, departing from Cairo once a month from February to June and September to November, so you can enjoy this option whether you travel to Cairo in spring or autumn.

 Cairo to Luxor by plane: the fastest option

-Plane from Cairo| ©Max Benidze
+By plane from Cairo| ©Max Benidze

-Plane from Cairo| ©Max Benidze
+By plane from Cairo| ©Max Benidze

-Book a tour to Luxor from Cairo
+Book an excursion to Luxor

 Cairo to Luxor by bus: the most frequently scheduled option